egenomics/scQCEA/index.md

 ```

 **Environment:**

-We only tested scQCEA in the R version 4.1.1 (2021-08-10) environment.
+e only tested scQCEA in the R version 4.1.1 (2021-08-10) environment.
 You need to have root permission for this distribution, including the installation of any package.

 ### Install from source code
 Alternatively, you can download the source codes from CRAN and install libraries using the terminal as follows:

 ```markdown
 library(stringr)